sdl002/R_Docker_Intro/README.md

 ![basic_info_screenshot](/Docs/Docker_Desktop_screenshot.png)

 &nbsp;
-Please note the Advanced Preferences where you can select CPUs and Memory (this is important if you do not have enough resources when building your image, as it will fail if you surpass the default setting)
+Please note the Advanced Preferences where you can select CPUs and Memory (this is important if you do not have enough resources when building your image, as it will fail if you surpass the default setting) This can also be set by passing the --memory shortcut.
 ![advanced_preferences](/Docs/advanced_prefereces.png)

 [More Info](https://docs.docker.com/docker-for-mac/)